-Of the 919 dwellings (net completions) that were completed within the District in 2021/22, 15% were on previously developed land.
-As can be seen from Table 3, completions on previously developed land have generally been lower since the early part of the Plan period.
+Of the 1118 dwellings (net completions) that were completed within the District in 2022/23, 27% were on previously developed land.
+As can be seen from Table 3, completions on previously developed land have generally been lower since the early part of the Plan period, but have risen significantly in the past year partly owing to increased delivery from the former Drakelow Power Station site.
 The National Planning Policy Framework encourages the use of brownfield sites but does not set a national target.
 The high level of greenfield development in South Derbyshire is a result of the high level of housing growth required and lack of availability of previously developed land.
 Further information on previously developed land is provided in the section on the Brownfield Land Register.